fjarar/java-exchange-challenge/README.md

 ### `CurrencyExchange` Class
 This class is responsible for making API requests to the ExchangeRate API and calculating conversion rates.

-### Currency Record
+### `Currency` Record
-Currency is a Java record that represents the API response.
-It contains fields such as conversionRate, conversionResult, and others to hold the conversion data.
+`Currency` is a Java record that represents the API response.
+It contains fields such as `conversionRate`, `conversionResult`, and others to hold the conversion data.

 - **Methods**:
   - `currencyExchange(String baseCurrency, String targetCurrency, double amount)`:
      Converts the amount from the base currency to the target currency using real-time exchange rates from the API.

- ### `Currency` Record
- `Currency` is a Java record that represents the API response.
-It contains fields such as `conversionRate`, `conversionResult`, and others to hold the conversion data.

 ### Troubleshooting
 - **Error**: `Could not load API key`: